Los Angeles man charged with setting homeless woman on fire

 Petillo, who was scheduled to make an initial court appearance on Monday afternoon, faces a maximum sentence of life in prison if he is convicted at a trial.

-Prosecutors said they would ask that he be held on $1.03 million (634 thousand pounds) bail.
+Prosecutors said they would ask that he be held on $1.03 million bail.

 (Reporting by Dan Whitcomb; Editing by Tim Dobbyn)